jamesesguerra/markdown_notes/notes/Chapter 10꞉ Statics.md

 ### Static variables

 Static variables are the same for ALL instances of the class.
-A static variable gives you a value shared by all instances of the class.
 In other words, one value per _class_, instead of one value per _instance._ Non-static variables give you one variable per instance.

 You can think of a static variable that lives in a CLASS instead of in an object:

-instance variables: 1 per __instance__
+- instance variables: 1 per __instance__
-static variables: 1 per __class__
+- static variables: 1 per __class__

 ### Initializing a static variable